fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/CONTRIBUTING.md

 At all times the [code of conduct](#code-of-conduct) applies.

+## No AI Generated Contributions

+Please do not submit contributions wholly or mostly generated using AI tools, such as ChatGPT, GitHub Copilot, Claude or similar.
+This includes, but is not limited to:

+- code
+- issues
+- comments
+- documentation
+- tests
+- etc.

+To be clear, this prohibition applies only to *wholly or mostly* generated content that you (the contributor) cannot reasonably claim to have independently created, reviewed, verified and are willing to take full responsibility for.

+There is no restriction on leveraging these tools as a developer aid, nor on their use in the usual practice of software engineering.

 ## Troubleshooting

 It's not completely trivial to configure Vimspector and there is a fairly large